Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Experiments

 \subsection{Metrics}

+We evaluate explanation quality using two complementary metrics: the Earth Mover's Distance (EMD) and the Importance Mass Error (IME).
+See \appref{app:sec:metric} for a discussion of additional metrics such as faithfulness.

-\paragraph{Earth Mover's Distance (EMD).} The Earth Mover’s Distance (EMD) measures the optimal cost required to transform one distribution into another.
-For a continuous-valued importance map \(s\) and ground truth \(F^+\), both normalized to have the same mass, the EMD is computed using the Euclidean distance as the ground metric.
-The optimal transport cost, \(\text{OT}(|\mathbf{s}|, F^+)\), is calculated following the algorithm proposed by \citet{EMD} and implemented in the Python Optimal Transport library \citep{OT}.
+\paragraph{Earth Mover's Distance (EMD).} The Earth Mover's Distance (EMD) measures the optimal cost to transform one distribution into another.
+For a continuous-valued importance map \(s\) and ground truth $\mathcal{F}^+$, both normalized to have the same mass, we compute the EMD using the Euclidean distance as the ground metric.
+The optimal transport cost, \(\text{OT}(|\mathbf{s}|, \mathcal{F}^+)\), is calculated following the algorithm proposed by \citet{EMD} and implemented in the Python Optimal Transport library \citep{OT}.
 We define a normalized EMD performance score as

 where $\delta_{\textit{max}}$ is the maximum Euclidean distance between any two pixels.